 For its part, the Iranian regime has both directly and indirectly—through its proxies—targeted coalition bases across Iraq and Syria as part of a years-long, concerted effort to expel U.S. forces from both countries.
 Indeed, this has been a key tenet of Tehran’s foreign policy for decades.
 Since October 7, Iran and its proxies, particularly the Houthis in Yemen, have also orchestrated a campaign of missile and drone strikes on Israeli commercial interests, U.S. bases, and Western vessels in the Red Sea and North Arabian Sea.
 Iran sees the U.S. and Israel as two sides of the same coin; targeting the U.S. in response to Israeli attacks has helped Tehran limit the blowback and confine these hostilities outside its borders until recently that is.

-It is precisely against this backdrop that Iran’s direct attack on Israel represents a potential paradigm shift, upending the unwritten rules of engagement that have underpinned their conflict in recent years and kept it contained.
+It is precisely against this backdrop that Iran’s direct attack on Israel represents a potential paradigm shift, upending the unwritten rules of engagement that have underpinned the Iran-Israel conflict in recent years and kept it contained.
 Part of this shift can be attributed to the post-October 7 escalatory environment.
 But it is also the culmination of Iran’s decades-long, systemic cultivation of militia groups—either established or empowered to project Tehran’s influence in the region—which have amassed transnational capabilities matched by few other armed non-state actors.

 The Middle East could be in the throes of an Iranian-sponsored remaking of the region’s security architecture.
 From Iraq to Lebanon and Syria to Yemen, the pillars of this architecture are already in place.
-This has allowed Iran to instrumentalize the war in Gaza to leverage its regional influence.
+This has allowed Iran to instrumentalize the Israel-Gaza war to leverage its regional influence.
 Drawing on the Popular Mobilization Forces (PMF) in Iraq, Hezbollah in Lebanon and Syria, and the Houthis in Yemen allows Tehran to pressure adversaries and deflect the lion’s share of blowback to other countries.

 For its part, the West has failed to counter this development.
 Take the Houthis, for example, which have held international shipping hostage in the crucial Bab al-Mandab Strait for months since October 7.
 Despite mobilizing an international coalition to deter the Houthis, Washington’s inability to do so has enhanced the Yemeni group’s geopolitical status and empowered Iran.
 The group has allowed Tehran to target its rivals while limiting exposure and maintaining plausible deniability.
 Houthi attacks have also increased Iran’s leverage in its nuclear negotiations with the U.S. and increased international pressure on Israel.